mth229/mth229.github.io/calculator.md

-In `julia` one can have single letter names, or much longer ones, such as
+In `Julia` one can have single letter names, or much longer ones, such as

 ```
 some_ridiculously_long_name = 3